One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Mount Maunganui Golf Club

-The course has a beautiful parkland feel and is very walkable, with minimal slopes across the layout.
-That makes it comfortable for golfers of all ages to play on foot.
+The course has a beautiful parkland feel and is very walkable, with minimal slopes across the layout, which makes it comfortable for golfers of all ages to play on foot.

 One of the standout recent additions is the large new putting green, which has become a major attraction at the club.

-The course is also located just a short drive from Golf 360, making it easy to combine a round of golf with a visit to the driving range or shop.
+It’s also just a short drive from Golf 360, so it’s easy to combine a round with a visit to the range or the shop.
+You can find more on the Mount Maunganui Golf Club website.

 Omanu Golf Club